-1. Contact Dr Manuel Varlet (email@example.com), Professor Peter Keller (firstname.lastname@example.org), or Dr Sylvie Nozaradan (email@example.com) to discuss your eligibility, the project requirements and your intention to apply.
+1. Contact Dr Gaetano Gargiulo (email@example.com) to discuss your eligibility, the project requirements and your intention to apply.

 2. Complete the scholarship application form (PDF, 222.11 KB).(opens in new window)

-3. Compile your CV, contact information for two referees, and a one-page proposal stating how your research interests align with the project aims.
+3. Compile your CV and a 1,000-word proposal stating how your research interests align with the project aims.

-4. Ensure that all documentation is certified according to Western Sydney University requirements.(opens in new window)
+4. Ensure all documentation is certified according to Western Sydney University requirements.(opens in new window)

 5. All applications and supporting documentation must be submitted directly to the Graduate Research School as follows: